 What is the Best Start Grant

-The Best Start Grant is a package of three new Scottish benefits to help parents and carers on low incomes with the costs of having a child in the family.
+The Best Start Grant is a package of 3 Scottish benefits to help parents and carers on low incomes with the costs of having a child in the family.
 It replaces the Sure Start Maternity Grant for people living in Scotland.

 The Best Start Grant

-The Best Start Grant is a package of three different payments:
+The Best Start Grant is a package of 3 payments:

-- the Pregnancy and Baby Payment - a one off payment of £600 for a first child or £300 for a second or subsequent child.
-It is to help with the costs of pregnancy or having a baby such as maternity clothes, a cot or a pram
+- the Pregnancy and Baby Payment - a one-off payment of £606 for a first child or £303 for a second or later child.
+It can be paid during pregnancy or until the baby is 6 months old in most cases.
+It could help you pay for maternity clothes, a cot or a pram

-- the Early Learning Payment - a one off payment of £250 to help with the costs of having a pre-school child for example the costs of day trips, books or toys for home learning
+- the Early Learning Payment - a one-off payment of £252.50 if your child is between 2 and 3 1/2 years old.
+It could help you pay for day trips, books or toys for home learning

-- the School Age Payment – a one off payment of £250 to help with the costs of having a child of school starting age, such as the costs of a new school bag, to pay for school trips or after school activities.
+- the School Age Payment – a one-off payment of £252.50 if your child is around school starting age.
+It could help you pay for a new school bag, school trips or after school activities.

-The three payments are grants not loans, so you don’t have to repay them.
+The 3 payments are grants, not loans, so you don’t have to pay them back.
 You can decide how you want to spend the money.

 How does the Best Start Grant affect other benefits